amhiggin/DistributedFileSystem/README.md

 3. Locking service
 4. Client-side caching

 Implemented in Python 2.7 using the Flask-Restful framework.
 All servers are run on <i>localhost</i> (hostname <b>127.0.0.1</b>).

 ## Launch Instructions
-A number of shell scripts are provided for running this file-system in a Linux environment.
-Each of these will need to be given <i>execute permissions</i>, which can be assigned using the shell command '<b>chmod +x <script_name></b>'.
+The application can be run on either Windows or Linux environments.
+A number of shell scripts are provided for running this file-system in a <b>Linux environment</b>.
+Each of these will need to be given <i>execute permissions</i>, which can be assigned using the shell command '<i>chmod +x <script_name></i>'.
 For ease, just <b>copy and paste the following into a terminal session</b> to give execute permissions to all scripts in the repository:

 <i>chmod +x install_dependencies.sh ; chmod +x launch_locking_server.sh ; chmod +x launch_directory_server.sh ; chmod +x launch_client.sh ; chmod +x launch_file_servers.sh </i>